Azure/azure-ml-problem-sets/shrike-problems/problems/pipelines-05.md

 The first thing you need to do is rename the class.
 Something like "DemoSubgraph" should be appropriate.

 After that, let's deal with the `demo_pipeline_function()` function.
 First, let's rename it to something like `demosubgraph_pipeline_function`.
 Then we need to give it arguments (we won't be able to call the config file directly from this function; instead, we will call it from the experiment python file, and will pass the parameters to the subgraph).
-Just add, after `probe_dataset`, the other arguments that can be found in the "probesubgraph" section of the config file To avoid confusion, rename them by prefixing them with "param_".
+Just add, after `probe_dataset`, the other arguments that can be found in the "probesubgraph" section of the config file.
+To avoid confusion, rename them by prefixing them with "param_".
 Give them a default value.

 Next, when instantiating the 2 components, use your newly added parameters instead of the values from the config file.